rahulkumarpahwa/dsa-with-c-lang/readme.md

 F. Trees.
 1. Binary Trees with linked representation.
-2. InOrder traversal in Binary Tree.
+2. preOrder traversal in Binary Tree.
+3. postOrder traversal in Binary Tree.

 ## Topics to be covered: